 So with that said, I would love for you to go pre-order the paperback book on Barnes and Noble- Barnes and Noble specifically the paperback book.
 The book will be available everywhere, but I want to push www.BarnesAndNoble.com.
 So go to Barnes and Noble, get the book there, paperback book, go to our show notes page, get the link.
 If you have any questions, shoot me an email, [email protected] I would love to answer any questions for you.

 I hope this was useful.
-I'll be doing more and more of these kind of one off shows instead of interviews as we continue down this path.
+I’ll be doing more and more of these kinds of one-off shows instead of interviews as we continue down this path.
 I know the interviews are very valuable as well, but I love doing these too.